PSameetHegdeGit/flashcards-command-line-utility/README.md

 I'm currently prepping for the GRE as a requirement for MSCS programs.
 As a part of my prep work, I was using Quizlet to memorize vocab words.
 While I enjoyed some of the features on Quizlet, I wanted to use study strategies that were tough to implement in the free tier of the Quizlet app.
-I decided to instead build a small tool for the command line to make and review flashcards.
+I decided to instead build a small tool for command lines to make and review flashcards.

 ## Features